-Iteris, Inc. (including our subsidiary, referred to collectively in these unaudited consolidated financial statements as "Iteris," the "Company," "we," "our" and "us") is a leader in the traffic management market focused on the development and application of advanced technologies that reduce traffic congestion and improve the safety of surface transportation systems infrastructure.
+Iteris, Inc. (including our subsidiaries, referred to collectively in these consolidated financial statements as "Iteris," the "Company," "we," "our" and "us") is a leader in the traffic management market focused on the development and application of advanced technologies that reduce traffic congestion and improve the safety of surface transportation systems infrastructure.
 Additionally, we believe our products and services, in conjunction with sound traffic management, minimize the environmental impact of traffic congestion.
-By combining outdoor image processing, traffic engineering and information technology, we offer a broad range of Intelligent Transportation Systems ("ITS") and driver safety solutions.
+By combining outdoor image processing, traffic engineering and information technology, we offer a broad range of Intelligent Transportation Systems ("ITS") and driver safety solutions to customers in the United States ("U.S.") and internationally.
 Iteris was originally incorporated in Delaware in 1987.